A “How To” for cleaning and caring for your jewellery at home.

 A few extra tips that help to keep your rock sparkling include:

 Handle Diamond Sparingly – when diamonds are handled, the natural oils from your fingertips deposit onto the diamond’s surface.
-This can affect the brilliance and fire of the diamond, making it appear dull and lack luster.
+This can affect the brilliance and fire of the diamond, making it appear dull and lacking lustre.

 Avoid Hazardous Solutions – chlorine and other abrasive chemicals (e.g. toothpaste and household cleaners) can damage the setting metal.

-Heat or sudden changes in temperature can cause fractures to some stones.
-Pearls are inclined drying out and cracking or discolouring if in high temperatures.
+Heat or sudden changes in temperature can cause fractures in some stones.
+Pearls are inclined to dry out and crack or discolour if in high temperatures.
 Similarly, opals can develop micro cracks and discolour to white or brown if heated.